aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 This means you don't have to start over — just continue reviewing the changed parts.

 Newly added Java/Kotlin source files can be automatically split into multiple DiffBlocks by method, constructor, and inner class — each method becomes an independent review unit.
+Similarly, pure-addition hunks in modified files (left side has no changes) can also be split by method closure boundaries, enabled by the same setting.
 Enable this in Settings.

 When the local review branch has new commits, the plugin can auto-refresh the session without requiring a manual button click.
 Enable this in Settings as well.